 Clark: Our team at Cary Ortho sets us apart from other clinics.
 We have an excellent occupational therapy program.
 How our patients experience and interact with all staff from the moment they first walk in until they leave the clinic makes Cary Ortho exceptional.

-Hopefully you’ll never need to see an occupational therapist, but should you sustain an orthopaedic injury that prevents you from performing your daily routine, Cary Orthopaedics is a great place to turn.
-Our OT specialists help patients learn new ways to move and regain strength so they can return to school, work and everyday life.
+Should you or a loved one sustain an orthopaedic injury that prevents you from performing your daily routine, Cary Orthopaedics is a great place to turn.
+Our OT specialists help patients learn new ways to move and regain strength, so they can return to school, work and everyday life.